jpmorganchase/modular/docs/commands/test.md

 This contains the setup for tests corresponding to [`jest.config.js#setupFilesAfterEnv`](https://jestjs.io/docs/en/configuration#setupfilesafterenv-array).

-## Command line options
+## Command line options and arguments

+### Arguments

+`[packages ...]`: Packages is a list of packages that the user wants to run a test on.
+The specified set of oackages can be agumented by the selective test options (`--ancestors`, `--descendants` and `--changed`).
+Modular will take all the selected packages, generate regular expressions based on their location on disk and finally merge those regular expressions to the ones optionally specified by the user with the `--regex` option.
+The resulting set of regular expressions will be passed to the underlying Jest process and the identified test files will be run in non-predictable order.
+When `packages` is empty and no selective options have been specified (for example when running `yarn modular test`), all tests in the monorepo will be executed.
+When `packages` contains one or more non-existing package name, the non-existing packages will be ignored without an error.
+If any package or selective options has been defined but the final set of regular expressions is empty, Modular will write a message to `stdout` and exit with code `0`.

 ### Modular-specific options

-#### ancestors

-Default: `false`

-Can be used only in combination with `changed` or the command will fail.
-If set, it will additionally execute tests for all the workspaces that (directly or indirectly) depend on the workspaces selected by `changed`.

-#### changed

-Default: `false`
+`--ancestors`: Test the packages specified by the `[packages...]` argument and/or the `--changed` option and additionally build all their ancestors (i.e. the packages that have a direct or indirect dependency on them).

+`--descendants`: Test the packages specified by the `[packages...]` argument and/or the `--changed` option and additionally test all their descendants (i.e. the packages they directly or indirectly depend on).

-Execute tests only for the workspaces that contain files that have changed.
+`--changed`: Test only packages whose workspaces contain the files that have changed.
 Files that have changed are calculated comparing the current state of the repository with the branch specified by `compareBranch` or, if `compareBranch` is not set, with the default git branch.

-#### debug

-Default: `false`

-Add the `--inspect-brk` option to the Node.js process executing Jest to allow a debugger to be attached to the running process.
+`--debug`: Add the `--inspect-brk` option to the Node.js process executing Jest to allow a debugger to be attached to the running process.
 For more information, [see the Node.js debugging guide](https://nodejs.org/en/docs/guides/debugging-getting-started/).

-#### compareBranch

-Default: `undefined`

-Specify the comparison branch used to determine which files have changed when using the `changed` option.
+`--compareBranch <branch>`: Specify the comparison branch used to determine which files have changed when using the `changed` option.
 If this option is used without `changed`, the command will fail.

-#### package

-Default: `undefined`

-Run all the tests for the workspace with the specified package name.
+`--regex <regexes...>`: Run all the tests for all the test files matching the specified regular expressions.
 Can be repeated to select more than one workspace.
-Can be combined with the `--ancestors` option to test the specified workspace(s) plus all the workspaces that, directly or indirectly, depend on them.
-Conflicts with `--changed`.
+Can be combined with all the other selective options.

+`--verbose`: Activate debug logging.
+Useful to see which packages have been selected and which regular expression and arguments have been passed to the underlying Jest process.

 ### Jest CLI Options